-Don’t forget to think about friends, extended family, coworkers, people at holiday parties, neighbors and anyone else that normally makes your gift list.
+Don’t forget to think about friends, extended family, coworkers, people at holiday parties, neighbors, teachers and anyone else you normally give a gift to.

 Next, write down how much you intend to spend on each person.
-This doesn’t have to be an exact figure, but you’ll need to stick to the total amount for gifts.
+This doesn’t have to be an exact figure for each person, but you’ll need to stick to the total gift cost you plan to spend on all gifts.

 If you go over budget for one person, you’ll have to take money from someone else in order to make this work.